-Backup generators may be considered for situations in which backup power is required for the hangar door installation or for missions attached to the hangar.
+\3\ Backup generators may be considered for situations in which backup power is required for the hangar door operation (door opening and heat coils for rails) or for missions attached to the hangar.
 When authorized, provide backup generator power in accordance with UFC 3-540-01.
-Refer to C-10.2 for discussion on Vertical Lift Fabric Door operations.
+See 3-5.2 Heating for snow-melting coils.
+See C-10.2 for discussion on Vertical Lift Fabric Door operations. /3/